Site Look-and-Feel Customization

 Fill in a new page by adding components from the Components menu, such as a Headline component in the page header, or an API Community Manager Lightning component such as an API Version Carousel.

-Clicking the Components lightning bolt icon displays the component palette, which includes Salesforce Community Cloud components, such as Headline or Featured Topics, and components specific to API Community Manager, such as API Carousel or API Console.
+Clicking the Components lightning bolt icon displays the component palette, which includes Salesforce Experience Cloud components, such as Headline or Featured Topics, and components specific to API Community Manager, such as API Carousel or API Console.
 You can drag any component from the component palette to the current page.
 Select the component on the page to show the component’s configuration options.

 Components typically used in home pages include: